UnityOfFairfax/selenium-wiki/RemoteWebDriver.md

 }
 ```

-## RemoteWebDriver Modes
+## `RemoteWebDriver` Modes

 The remote webdriver comes in two flavours:

   * **Client mode**: where the language bindings connect to the remote instance.
-This is the way that the FirefoxDriver, OperaDriver and the RemoteWebDriver client normally work.
+This is the way that the `FirefoxDriver`, `OperaDriver`, and the `RemoteWebDriver` client normally work.
   * **Server mode**: where the language bindings are responsible for setting up the server, which the driver running in the browser can connect to.
-The ChromeDriver works in this way.
+The `ChromeDriver` works in this way.

 We realise that these terms are confusing, so please feel free to suggest something better!